-While the JFTC will make a judgment based on the specifics of each individual case with regard to whether or not Commitment Measures satisfy the Sufficiency of the Content of Measures, the JFTC will, in making such a judgment, refer to the content of measures employed in the past cease-and-desist orders or other procedures involving violations whose content can be considered to be similar, to some degree, to that described in the Notification of Commitment Procedures, with regard to matters such as summaries of the cases or applicable provisions.
+The JFTC will assess whether or not Commitment Measures satisfy the Sufficiency of the Content of Measures, based on the specifics of each individual case with regard to.
+In assessing, the JFTC refers to the content of measures employed in the past cease-anddesist orders or other procedures which found as long as these cases have similar specifics, to some degree, to the said case, with regard to matters such as overviews of the cases or applicable provisions.